apache/causeway-site/content/more-advanced-topics/metamodel-finetuning-the-programming-model.md

 ### Fine-tuning the existing programming model

-Suppose that for some reason you wanted to disable support for the `@Aggregated` annotation.
+Suppose that you wanted to completely remove support for the (already deprecated) `@ActionOrder` annotation.
 This would be done using:

 <pre>
-isis.reflector.facets.exclude=org.apache.isis.core.progmodel.facets.object.aggregated.annotation.AggregatedAnnotationFacetFactory
+isis.reflector.facets.exclude=org.apache.isis.core.metamodel.facets.object.actionorder.annotation.ActionOrderFacetAnnotationFactory
 </pre>

 Or, suppose you wanted to use the example ["namefile"](https://github.com/apache/isis/blob/master/mothballed/misc/metamodel/namefile/src/main/java/org/apache/isis/example/metamodel/namefile/facets/NameFileFacetFactory.java) `FacetFactory` as part of your programming conventions, use: